redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

   - Projects to initially clone

-Odo takes these devfile’s and transforms them into a workspace of multiple containers running on OpenShift or Docker.
+Odo takes this devfile and transforms it into a workspace of multiple containers running on OpenShift, Kubernetes or Docker.

-Devfile’s are YAML files with a defined definition, take a look at the general [schema](https://github.com/redhat-developer/devfile/blob/master/docs/devfile.md) of devfile.
+Devfile’s are YAML files with a defined structure, take a look at the general [schema](https://github.com/redhat-developer/devfile/blob/master/docs/devfile.md) of devfile.